Amid massive shortage, Canada taps strategic reserves — of maple syrup

 Growing consumer demand isn’t the only challenge to producers of maple syrup and other maple-derived products: Climate change and logging threaten to further stress the supply of healthy trees.

-Similarly to Quebec, the northeastern Canadian province of Nova Scotia — where 600,000 taps are used to supply maple — suffered a loss in syrup production this year from the coupling of a severe drought with an unseasonably warm winter in 2020.
+Similarly to Quebec, the Canadian province of Nova Scotia — where 600,000 taps are used to supply maple — suffered a decrease in syrup production this year from the coupling of a severe drought with an unseasonably warm winter in 2020.

 Maple trees, McCormick said, were stressed from the double-whammy of events that lend themselves to a shortfall of moisture in the ground and a lack of the freezing and thawing cycles the plants need.
-Then, this year’s warmer spring further affected the trees’ production and the quality of the maple they supplied.
+Then, this year’s warmer spring further affected the trees’ production and the quality of their output.

 “Unseasonably warm temperatures in the spring has effects on the production and quality of syrup, so we can’t make it into a commercial syrup,” he said.
-“Fourteen and 15 degrees Celsius [or 57.2 and 59 degrees Fahrenheit] is just not conductive to good maple production during the season because it advances the tree too quickly.”
+“Fourteen and 15 degrees Celsius [about 57 to 59 degrees Fahrenheit] is just not conductive to good maple production during the season because it advances the tree too quickly.”

-With 35,000 taps, McCormick’s business usually produces up to 13,000 imperial gallons of syrup.
+With 35,000 taps, McCormick’s business usually produces up to about 15,600 U.S. gallons of syrup.
 He said he is hopeful about next year.
-After all, this summer brought above average rainfall to Nova Scotia, and “the trees have done really well.”
-Yet, climate change — and the possibility for far more frequent severe weather events — continues to worry maple syrup producers.
+After all, this summer brought above-average rainfall to Nova Scotia, and “the trees have done really well.”
+Yet, climate change — and the possibility of far more frequent severe weather events — continues to worry maple syrup producers.

 “A lot depends on the unknown,” he said.
 “As in most commodities, we are dealing with the ongoing concerns about climate change, so we’re all here in the same boat.”

-Seeram said finding more uses for maple products could boost conservation efforts and help connect people to the land; he noted there’s a deeply-rooted cultural significance to maples in North America, where Indigenous people tapped trees for centuries before European settlers arrived.
+Seeram said finding more uses for maple products could boost conservation efforts and help connect people to the land.
+He noted there’s a deeply rooted cultural significance to maples in North America, where Indigenous people tapped trees for centuries before European settlers arrived.

 “We want to really educate folks about how this is a nature product that’s unique to this part of the word — the plants are only found here,” he said.